Pastaria Deli & Wine - Perfectly Passable Premium Sandwiches

 Pastaria Deli And Wine signage

-This place is kind of a mix of Parker's Table and Union Loafers.
-They use Union Loafers' bread, but they use Parker's Table's kind of level of ingredients.
-So things like sopressata and 'nduja, not your typical like turkey or bacon or something like that.
-They're going to put on fancier spreads, like coleslaw or like a fig spread almost.
-So you're getting a premium sandwich at a premium price.
+Pastaria Deli & Wine is kind of a mix of Parker's Table and Union Loafers.
+So much so that they use Union Loafers' bread, but they use Parker's Table's type of ingredients.
+So things like sopressata and prosciutto, not your typical Boar's Head turkey.
+They're going to put on fancier spreads, like coleslaw or fig spread.

 Pastaria Deli And Wine inside

-I went on a Wednesday at 12 o'clock, and it was filled with typical Clayton business executives, business casual bros hanging out there, eating.
-That's kind of the vibe you get, which is like upper-middle-class, casual financier.
-The service was fine.
-We ordered, and the food came out within 10 minutes.
-They give you a number and you sit down at a table.
-Seating can be kind of limited.
 This was peak lunchtime, and there was only one table left.
 There are also a couple of seats at the window bar, which is where I sat two years ago.
 It's actually quite nice.
 You look out onto Maryland or whatever road that is right outside and people-watch as you eat.
-Everyone that works there was very friendly and helpful.
+Everyone who works there is very friendly and helpful.

 Pastaria Deli And Wine menu 1 Pastaria Deli And Wine menu 2